ThatXliner/Pytemplate/CONTRIBUTING.md

 # Contributing

 Thank you for taking the time to learn how to contribute!
-Not only reading this help your contribution to get more likely accepted, it'll help you in the futuree for all projects made from the [ThatXliner/Pytemplate](https://github.com/ThatXliner/Pytemplate) template!
+Not only reading this help your contribution to get more likely accepted, it'll help you in the future for all projects made from the [ThatXliner/Pytemplate](https://github.com/ThatXliner/Pytemplate) template!

 ## Styles